MiriiMadeMagic/flask-forex/README.md

 Some of the highlights of this project include:
 ==============================================
 - Try/Catch error handling
-- Basic testing in unittest test library
+- Basic testing using unittest test library
 - Learning to create focused view functions (each route handles specific functionality)

 Note